 This Prospectus and the other Fund Documents do not constitute an undertaking to provide impartial investment advice and it is not the Sponsor's intention to act in a fiduciary capacity with respect to any Plan.
 The Sponsor and its affiliates have a financial interest in the Shareholders' investment in Shares on account of the fees and other compensation they expect to receive (as the case may be) from CVC PES SICAV and their other relationships with CVC PES SICAV as contemplated hereunder.
 Any such fees and compensation do not constitute fees or compensation rendered for the provision of investment advice to any Plan.
-Each Shareholder that is a Plan will be required to represent and warrant, among other things, that it is advised by a fiduciary that is: (i) independent of the Sponsor and its affiliates; (ii) capable of evaluating investment risks independently, both in general and with respect to particular transactions and investment strategies contemplated in this Prospectus and the other Fund Documents; and (iii) a fiduciary (under applicable Other Plan Law) with respect to the Plan's investment in CVC PES SICAV and any related transactions.
+Each Shareholder that is a Plan will be required to represent and warrant, among other things, that it is advised by a fiduciary that is: (i) independent of the Sponsor and its affiliates; (ii) capable of evaluating investment risks independently, both in general and with respect to particular transactions and investment strategies contemplated in this Prospectus and the other Fund Documents; and (iii) a fiduciary (under applicable Other Plan Law) with respect to the Plan's investment in CVC PES SICAV and responsible for exercising independent judgment in evaluating the Plan's investment in CVC PES SICAV and any related transactions.
 Each Plan is advised to contact its own financial advisor and other fiduciary unrelated to CVC PES SICAV and the Sponsor and its affiliates about any decision with respect to any Shares in CVC PES SICAV, as may be appropriate for the Plan's circumstances.